Erisura/Erisura/README.md

 - 👋👋👋 Hi, I’m @Erisura👋👋👋
-- 👀 I’m interested in Machine Learning and Natural Language Processing👀
+- 👀 Interested in Machine Learning and Natural Language Processing👀
-- 🌱 I’m currently learning Computer Science📫
+- 🌱 Currently learning Computer Science📫

 <!---
 Erisura/Erisura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.